Rahul Shivshankar

-Rahul Shivshankar (Hindi: राहुल शिवशंकर) (born 22 January 1975) is an Indian TV anchor who works as the editor-in-chief at Times Now.
+Rahul Shivshankar (Hindi: राहुल शिवशंकर) (born 22 January 1975) is an Indian journalist and an Indian TV anchor who worked as the editor-in-chief at Times Now.
 Before joining Times Now, Shivshankar worked in print and TV journalism.
-He has anchored five shows and has served as the Senior News Editor at Times Now (2005).
+He has anchored five shows and has served as the senior news editor at Times Now (2005).
 Shivshankar worked very briefly with Headlines Today (since rebranded India Today) as the executive editor.
 He hosts the debate show India Upfront.

+He recently moved to CNN-News18 (co-owned by Network18 Group and Warner Bros.)

 Career

 Shivshankar started his career in the mid-1990s as a print reporter.

 He was part of the launch team of Headlines Today in 2003, and shortly thereafter accepted the role of lead writer.
 He led the newsroom of the Headlines Today, where he worked as executive editor.

 He was praised for his coverage of the 2008 Mumbai attacks, and contributed to a book about it.

 In 2013, he moved to NewsX as the managing editor and anchor and a year later was elevated to the editor in chief.
 In 2014, the ENBA awarded NewsX as the "Best English News Channel of the Year."
 At NewsX, he has presented the shows Nation@9 and Insight.